kartoza/osm-reporter/README.md

     (str) path to a dir where to cache the OSM files used by the backend

+LOG_DIR:

+    (str) path to a dir where to store request logs in geojson format

 TAG_NAMES:

     (list) tag names available for stats (default: ['building', 'highway'])